Green-Software-Foundation/sci-guide/docs/M/MSubCalculations.md

 ### How do you calculate EL or expected lifetime ?
 EL is expected Lifespan, the anticipated time that the hatrdware server/equipment will be installed.
 For most cloud servers or consumer devices, consider expected lifetime of 4 years.
-Converting to hours, we get approximately use 35,040 hours as the value.
+Converting to hours, we get approximately 35,040 hours as the value.

 ### How do you define time reserved or TR or Time Reserved, the length of time the hardware is reserved for use by the software?